 I've just completed the shooting for Hostel.
 The songs are still pending.
 It's a movie about hostel life, basically!
 There is a lot of romance as well.

-Did you have any apprehensions about Hostel since it's a male
+Did you have any apprehensions about Hostel since it's a male dominated film?

 I am paired opposite the main protagonist, so it's good!

 I got a call from the director, Manish and the producers.
 They told me that Manish had written Sarkar.
 So I thought it would be great to meet them and see what they had to offer.
 I thought the script was fantastic.
 I agree it's a male dominated film.
 But I have done a female oriented film, Matrubhoomi as well.
 Even in my debut film, I was the only girl with two guys.
 But then, there are all sorts of films.
 I can't keep doing the same thing over and over again.